LeBron James, Anthony Davis lead Lakers past Spurs

 The Lakers missed their first three shots and had two turnovers but the Spurs only managed a 5-0 lead.
 The teams combined to commit 13 turnovers in the first quarter in a sloppy start to a battle between the early leaders in the Western Conference standings.

-The Spurs managed to work free for 3-pointers, but were 4 for 16 from long range in the first half.
+The Spurs were 4 for 16 on 3-pointers in the first half and finished 6 for 25 on 3s.

+“Defense, that’s our staple,” James said.
+“We’ve been talking about it and we believe it.
+No matter how it’s going for us offensively.
+If we’re struggling to shoot the ball, if we turn the ball over, we have to still continue to get stops and we did that tonight in a very hostile environment.
+An environment that’s very tough to win in, I know from experience.
+It’s a very good win for us early in the second.”

 The Lakers outscored the Spurs 30-18 in the second quarter, including an alley-oop from Howard at the 3-point line to Davis.